Director of NII Explore, Nuclear Innovation Institute (NII)

 Clean energy, carbon emissions — and fluffy yellow ducks?

-So, when an opportunity arose earlier this year to collaborate with North American Young Generation in Nuclear (NAYGN) on a book about climate change geared towards younger children, I jumped at the chance.
+So, when an opportunity arose last year to collaborate with North American Young Generation in Nuclear (NAYGN) on a book about climate change geared toward younger children, I jumped at the chance.

-Complete with levelled questions for further discussion at home or in the classroom, the book is geared towards children from preschool to grade six.
+Complete with leveled questions for further discussion at home or in the classroom, the book is geared toward children from preschool to grade six.

 Look for the helpers